Curd Jürgens

 Curd Gustav Andreas Gottlieb Franz Jürgens (13 December 1915 – 18 June 1982) was a German-Austrian stage and film actor.
 He was usually billed in English-speaking films as Curt Jurgens.
-He was well known for playing Ernst Udet in Des Teufels General.
-His English-language roles include James Bond villain Karl Stromberg in The Spy Who Loved Me (1977), Éric Carradine in And God Created Woman (1956), and Professor Immanuel Rath in The Blue Angel (1959).
+He was best known for playing a Luftwaffe General based upon Ernst Udet in Des Teufels General.
+His English-language roles include James Bond villain Karl Stromberg in The Spy Who Loved Me (1977), Éric Carradine in And God Created Woman (1956), and Professor Immanuel Rath in The Blue Angel (1959), and a war-weary U-boat captain in The Enemy Below (1957).

 Early life

 Jürgens was born on 13 December 1915 in the Munich borough of Solln, Kingdom of Bavaria, German Empire.
 His father, Kurt, was a trader from Hamburg, and his mother, Marie-Albertine, was a French teacher.
 He had two elder twin sisters, Jeanette and Marguerite.
 He began his working career as a journalist before becoming an actor at the urging of his actress wife, Louise Basler.
 He spent much of his early acting career on the stage in Vienna.
 Due to serious injuries that he sustained in a car accident in the summer of 1933, he was unable to have children.